khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_programs.md

 ## Main pipeline part 1: Data acquisition and transformation

-Typically, these programs should be run only once, and never be run again.
+Typically, these programs should only be run once, never to be run again.

 ### optic_stimulation_tool3